inclusive-design/wecount.inclusivedesign.ca/src/collections/views/inverted-wordles-architecture.md

 Currently, this wordle tool includes two steps.
 Further development will be based on feedback.

-1. People submit their answers to the question: What are three most important problems to be addressed by inclusive design?
+1. People submit their answers to the question: What are the three most important problems to be addressed by inclusive design?

 ![Submit answers to a question](/uploads/question.png)